 July 7, 1991

-It can be all too easy to neglect our calling to walk in step with the Spirit and live lives worthy of the Gospel we have received.
-Drawing upon God’s warning to Israel through the prophet Zephaniah, Alistair Begg admonishes us to fight spiritual paralysis in our own day-to-day lives.
+It can be all too easy to neglect our calling both to walk in step with the Spirit and to live lives worthy of the Gospel we have received.
+Drawing upon God’s warning to Israel through the prophet Zephaniah, Alistair Begg admonishes us to fight spiritual paralysis in our day-to-day lives.
 When we search our hearts, consider our habits, and take practical steps toward living in communion and fellowship with God, we bear witness to His daily, sustaining grace.

 1Woe to her who is rebellious and defiled,

 she accepts no correction.

 she does not draw near to her God.

 3Her officials within her